ajrbyers/mondroid/README.md

 ### installing a cronjob

+Mondroid has a separate processes for recording the results of website checks and reading those checks into the application.

-Mondroid comes with a command that will install droid fetch commands into your Crontab.
+Mondroid comes with a Django task that installs droid fetch commands into your crontab.
 You should run this command as the user you want to fetch the results.

-	$ python manage.py install_droids go
+	$ python manage.py install_droids

 This command will create a cron command for each of your monitors.
 You can run it again to add new monitors once you've created them.
 These "droids" will run